kathryncodesthings/taskmaster-predictions-with-machine-learning/README.md

 #### Next steps

-Due to the nature of Taskmaster, contestants can have a low-scoring  due to bad luck.
+Due to the nature of Taskmaster, contestants can have a low-scoring Episode 1 due to bad luck.
 It's possible that they will do much better in the remaining episodes.
-(Or the opposite: a great , and scoring low the rest of the series!)
+(Or the opposite: a great Episode 1, and scoring low the rest of the series!)
 So could I improve the model by taking other data into account?
 There's no accounting for some factors (i.e. the whims of the Taskmaster), but I could try to improve the results.

 View Notebook 02 here (main calculations and visualisations): [Notebook 02](https://github.com/kathryncodesthings/taskmaster-predictions-with-machine-learning/blob/main/notebooks/Notebook%2002.ipynb)